 Want to be first on the short-list after your interview?
 Do more preparation than any other candidate.
 But, that’s not always enough, because walking away with a job offer is all about driving the sales process.
 Just about everything you need to know is here, but if you aren’t a natural, consider getting help from a coach also.

-1. Research the company, the position and the management.
+1. Research the company, the position, and management.
 You can look great on paper, sound great on the phone and answer every question well, but if you have not bothered to research me and my company, I won’t hire you because I know you’re not really interested in the job.
 How could you be without knowing who we are and what we do?

 Cultural fit is an important factor in every hiring decision and researching the company allows you to dress, look, and speak like the team.
 True, fit is in the eye of the beholder, but do what you can to fit in (if it’s comfortable for you).
 Do your research to discover if we’re a good fit for each other and try not to show off in the interview.
 If you’ve done the research, just relax and let it show naturally.